TeamGloomy/TeamGloomy.github.io/pages/mydoc/skr_1.3_connected_wifi_8266.md

 ## Overview

-The SKR E3 Turbo is an LPC1769 based board.
+The SKR v1.3 is an LPC1768 based board.

 ## Firmware File

 Choose the correct corresponding firmware (firmware-lpc-esp8266wifi.bin) from [here](https://github.com/gloomyandy/RepRapFirmware/releases).
 Remember to rename it to firmware.bin.
 Put it in the root of a FAT32 formatted SD card.

-## Wifi
+## ESP8266 WiFi

 Use a nodemcu ESP8266 with USB programming as it already 5v tolerant and it allows for updating via USB.

-{% include tip.html content="If you would prefer a premade adapter to enable WiFi, TeamGloomy have created a plugin WiFi adapter board for the SKR E3 Turbo.
-It can be purchased on tindie [here](https://www.tindie.com/products/pcr/reprapfirmware-wifi-adapterboard-for-skr-e3-turbo/) " %}
+{% include tip.html content="If you would prefer a premade adapter to enable WiFi, TeamGloomy have created a plugin WiFi adapter board for the SKR v1.3.
+It can be purchased on tindie [here](https://www.tindie.com/products/pcr/reprapfirmware-wifi-adapterboard-for-skr1314/) " %}

 ### BOM